tcarver/pydgin/README.md

-# pydgin - PYthon Disease Generic INterface
+# PYDGIN - PYthon Disease Generic INterface

 A web-based project focused on the genetics and genomics of immunologically related human diseases.